Chicago Style Workout 17: Hyphens, Part 1

 b.

-10. A number plus a percentage is always hyphenated.
+10. A number plus the word percent is always hyphenated.

 50-percent